liquidcronos/rogata_engine/docs/source/how_it_works.rst

 There are mutliple ways to interact with Game Objects.
 Since contrary to conventional game engines, graphic rendering and physics simulation is not needet, these focus mostly on detecting collisions and ray casting.

-A full overview of the functionality can be seen in :py:class:`rogata_library.game_obects`.
+A full overview of the functionality can be seen in :py:class:`rogata_library.game_object`.